Miaga-o/DiscreteNotes/Discrete_CH8.typ

 === Definition of an Equivalence Relation
 #definition([
-  Let $A$ bet a set and $R$ be a relation on $A$. $R$ is an *equivalence relation*, if, and oly if, $R$ is reflexive, symmetric, and transitive.
+  Let $A$ bet a set and $R$ be a relation on $A$. $R$ is an *equivalence relation*, if, and only if, $R$ is reflexive, symmetric, and transitive.
 ])

 #example([An Equivlanece Relation on a Set of Subsets], [